slagdang/smart-outlet-t-reverse/README.md

 The device contains a transformerless switching power supply to generate a neutral-referenced 5V supply.
-It contains a controller sub-module which has a Realtek Bluetooth radio and microcontroller which uses the 5.0V supply.
+It contains a controller sub-module which has a Realtek Bluetooth radio and microcontroller (RTL8720CM) which utilizes a supply derived from the 5.0V supply.
 It uses a 277V/16A-rated relay on the live side to turn the connected device on and off.

-The board has about 2mm of creepage to conductors on the hot (switched) side.
+The board has about 2mm of creepage to conductors on the live (switched) side.
 The protective ground pin is not connected to anything inside except the output receptacle.
 The controller uses a GPO to turn the relay on and off through an NPN transistor.